verse-lab/coq-lgtm/INSTALL.md

 ## Prerequisites

-We recommend installing Coq via OPAM.
-[The official page of OPAM](https://opam.ocaml.org/doc/Install.html) describes how to install and configure OPAM, and [the official page of Coq](https://coq.inria.fr/opam-using.html) describes how to install Coq packages with OPAM.
+We recommend installing Coq and the required packages via OPAM.
+[The official page of OPAM](https://opam.ocaml.org/doc/Install.html) describes how to install and configure OPAM, and [the official page of Coq](https://coq.inria.fr/opam-using.html) describes how to install Coq and Coq packages with OPAM.

 ## Build the Coq Project